Joshua-Augment/rhf-modular-wrapper/README.md

 ## Changelog

 1. 2.5.1 - Issue noticed with InputListToTable, where it renders with edit mode already on.
 Fixed and now edit works except with WYSIWYG Editor, which does not clear upon adding a new entry.
 Will be looked at further
+2. 2.5.2 - Moved most value catches to a hook.
+Hook currently used internally but may be used externally, just make sure you are still within the confines of the <Form> context.
+The hook is called `useInputValAndError`, and it accepts one argument, which is  the input name.
+It provides the value and error for the said input, as well as all the useform methods.
+An improvement somewhat made is that for InputListToTable, the input forms can be now validated before a new row is generated, but please keep in mind since we're using yup to add a clause to ignore validation if the fields are empty, as the form will still validate it together with the entire form on submission.
+Will work towards fixing this in the future.

 ## Final words